WillYallopGRIT/shopify_local/README.md

 # Shopify Local

 A testing and example project set up for local Shopify theme development.
+This aims to serve as some loose instructions and as an example for your own local Shopify local theme setup.

 ## Commands